• Skip to primary navigation

 You may find that you will have to completely replace some boards or posts if they are severely damaged.
 Otherwise, you can simply realign the post to stop the fence from leaning.

-If the base of your posts has a concrete footing, you will want to have a couple of extra tools handy to make the excavation easier:
+If the base of your posts has a concrete footing, you will need a couple of extra tools handy to make the excavation easier:

 Fix a Leaning Fence by Re-Anchoring the Posts